Biography of Grand Chief Garrison Settee

 Garrison Settee Biography – Manitoba Keewatinowi Okimakanak Inc. (MKO) Grand Chief

-Garrison Settee is from Pimicikamak Cree Nation and was born and raised in a Cree speaking home.
-He was raised in a home with strong values and work ethics, where his parents instilled very strong spiritual values that keep him grounded to this day.
+Grand Chief Garrison Settee is from the Pimicikamak Cree Nation in Northern Manitoba.
+He is Ininiw and was born and raised in a Cree-speaking home.
+He was raised in a home with strong values and work ethics, where his parents instilled strong spiritual values that keep him grounded to this day.

 He attended Frontier Collegiate and R.D.
-Parker Collegiate, and then went on to obtain a Bachelor of Education degree from Brandon University.
+Parker Collegiate in Thompson and went on to obtain a Bachelor of Education degree from Brandon University.

-He then taught First Nation Studies and First Nation Law at the Grade 12 level for many years, and introduced his students to the critical issues pertaining to Aboriginal Rights and Treaties.
-Through his experiences as an educator, Garrison was encouraged by both students and Elders to allow his name to stand for leadership at the community level.
+Grand Chief Settee taught First Nation Studies and First Nation Law at the grade 12 level for many years.
+He introduced his students to the critical issues pertaining to Indigenous rights and treaties.
+Through his experiences as an educator, both students and Elders encouraged Mr. Settee to allow his name to stand for leadership at the community level.